Fluffernuttersandwich/Borscht/README.md

 > A hearty soup made from a variety of ingredients.

 > A suspiciously large assortment of S.T.A.L.K.E.R.
-2 mods thrown into one bowl by FNS.
+2 mods thrown into one bowl by FinFNS.

 ---